xyhxx/vue-error-boundary/README.md

 <p align="center">Simple and convenient Vue error boundary.</p>

-`The idea comes from`[react-error-boundary](https://github.com/bvaughn/react-error-boundary)`, catch errors thrown by subcomponents and provide a UI for fallback slot when the error is displayed.`
+The idea comes from`[react-error-boundary](https://github.com/bvaughn/react-error-boundary)`, catch errors thrown by subcomponents and provide a UI for fallback slot when the error is displayed.

+# Features

+- 🔧 easy, out of the box.
+- 🔑 type safe.
+- ✅ test coverage 95%

 # Catalogue